 For destinations, there are so many choices both domestic and international.
 With the advent of global RV rental sites, there are few places left in the world where you cannot plan a road trip.
 Some popular romantic road trip destinations include:

 You don’t have to go to exotic places and spend tons of money to have a great honeymoon road trip.
 The region along Interstate 90 from about Geneva, OH east to Buffalo, NY is known as Lake Erie Wine Country.
-This area is dotted with numerous vineyards which are bathed in a near perfect Lake Erie influenced climate.
+This area is dotted with numerous vineyards that are bathed in a near-perfect Lake Erie influenced climate.
 With the exception of Erie, PA and Buffalo, NY it is also mostly rural, making it a great place to get some romantic personal time.
-Aside from the wineries you’ll also find Lake Chautauqua and Niagara Falls in the region, known for its laid-back vibe, beautiful scenery and the Chautauqua Institute.
-This world-renowned art destination features instruction, seminars, lectures and artistic performances during the summer months.
-The area is also home to the Southern Tier Craft Brewery and Distillery which offers tours, food, entertainment and great beers and spirits.
+Aside from the wineries, you’ll also find Lake Chautauqua and Niagara Falls in the region, known for its laid-back vibe, beautiful scenery, and the Chautauqua Institute.
+This world-renowned art destination features instruction, seminars, lectures, and artistic performances during the summer months.
+The area is also home to the Southern Tier Craft Brewery and Distillery which offers tours, food, entertainment, and great beers and spirits.
 The town of Bemus Point is a great little walking town with some nightlife right on the shore of the lake.

 Get your car checked

 Okay, so you’ve finally figured out where you want to go.
 That’s only half the battle.
 If you’re looking to travel for an extended period of time, it’s wise to get your car checked.
 You’ll want to check fluid levels, filters, and make sure that you don’t need an oil change.
 You will also want to inspect your windshield wipers, your tire pressure, and tire treads.
 Make sure that you’re prepared for the weather you’re heading to, rain, snow, sunshine, you name it.
 Consider travel insurance or roadside assistance so you can travel with peace of mind.